skyware-js/labeler/README.md

 Commands:
-  setup - Initialize an account as a labeler. clear - Restore a labeler account to normal. label add - Add new label declarations to a labeler account. label delete - Remove label declarations from a labeler account.
+  setup - Initialize an account as a labeler. clear - Restore a labeler account to normal. recreate - Recreate the labeler declaration (recommended if labels are not showing up). label add - Add new label declarations to a labeler account. label delete - Remove label declarations from a labeler account. label edit - Bulk edit label definitions.
 ```

 For a full guide to setting up a labeler, see [Getting Started](https://skyware.js.org/guides/labeler/introduction/getting-started).